Coding1610/React/Lecture_H/README.md

 1. Mounting is the Process of creating an element and intering it in a DOM tree.

 # Updating
-1. Updating is the Process of changing State or Props of Component and update changes to nodes already int the DOM.
+1. Updating is the Process of changing State or Props of Component and update changes to nodes already into the DOM.

 # Error Handling
 1. There are used when there is error during rendering, in lifecycle method or in the constructor of any child component.